top of page

 explore douro walking

-A vast open air gallery, listed as a World Heritage Site by Unesco.
-Côa Valley has over one thousand rock engravings, dating back to around 25,000 years ago.
 A beautiful yet relatively unknown place in northern Portugal.
 The Côa valley is home of wild herbivores, and the river gorges that are popular among vultures and eagles.

 coa valley museum